Proof of Destruction: Gameplay

 Proof of Destruction has a unique way of player movement and strategy, but has simple enemy AI.
 It consists of various levels where in each level the objective is to kill a fixed number of spaceships that come into the grid.
 Points are gained for every enemy kill.
 There is an overall time limit to the game and the objective is to obtain as many points as possible within that time limit, with the user trying to finish off each level as quickly as possible.

 Movement

 A player spaceship(s) can move freely horizontally and vertically on a fixed grid that fills the whole screen, using the keyboard or a joystick.
 The grid, however, gets damaged by enemy bullets which prevent the player from moving over them during a short period of time.

 Several types of enemies exist and each one moves in a distinct way.
 In the basic levels, enemies usually enter from the top of the grid and move horizontally, lowering one line at a time when they reach the side of the grid and reversing their direction, slowly closing in on to the player spaceship.
-Further on, other types of enemies are introduced that choose the shortest past towards the player, although moving much slower, and other enemies that enter the grid rapidly from the left and the right and disappear back of the grid as quickly as they came.
+Further on, other types of enemies are introduced that choose the shortest path towards the player, although moving much slower, and other enemies that enter the grid rapidly from the left and the right and disappear back of the grid as quickly as they came.